TadrianT/adrian_labs/README.md

 # adrian_labs
-tests and test, including learning to  work with GitHub all of this during  "attestation of collegial studies"
+tests and test, including learning to  work with GitHub, all of this during  "attestation of collegial studies"